Analysis | Trump got off on a technicality

 - Senate Minority Leader Mitch McConnell (R-Ky.) excoriated Trump’s conduct in a speech after the vote and even suggested that the former president might be held criminally liable.

-- The No. 2 ranking Senate Republican, Sen. John Thune (S.D.), said explicitly, “My vote to acquit should not be viewed as exoneration for his conduct on January 6, 2021, or in the days and weeks leading up to it.
+- The No. 2-ranking Senate Republican, Sen. John Thune (S.D.), said explicitly: “My vote to acquit should not be viewed as exoneration for his conduct on January 6, 2021, or in the days and weeks leading up to it.
 What former president Trump did to undermine faith in our election system and disrupt the peaceful transfer of power is inexcusable.”

-- Sen. Shelley Moore Capito (R-W.Va.) emphasized that her vote was “solely” on the constitutional question, while adding, “The actions and reactions of President Trump were disgraceful, and history will judge him harshly.”
+- Sen. Shelley Moore Capito (R-W.Va.) emphasized that her vote was “solely” on the constitutional question, while adding: “The actions and reactions of President Trump were disgraceful, and history will judge him harshly.”

-- Sen. Dan Sullivan (R-Alaska) said, “I condemn former president Trump’s poor judgment in calling a rally on that day, and his actions and inactions when it turned into a riot.
+- Sen. Dan Sullivan (R-Alaska) said: “I condemn former president Trump’s poor judgment in calling a rally on that day, and his actions and inactions when it turned into a riot.
 His blatant disregard for his own Vice President, Mike Pence, who was fulfilling his constitutional duty at the Capitol, infuriates me.”

-- Sen. Rob Portman (R-Ohio) added, “I have said that what President Trump did that day was inexcusable because in his speech he encouraged the mob, and that he bears some responsibility for the tragic violence that occurred.”
+- Sen. Rob Portman (R-Ohio) added: “I have said that what President Trump did that day was inexcusable because in his speech he encouraged the mob, and that he bears some responsibility for the tragic violence that occurred.”

 Not all of these statements directly suggest a vote to convict but for the constitutional question.
 Republicans have often drawn a line between criticizing Trump for his actions — even quite strongly — and saying he technically incited the mob that stormed the Capitol on Jan.
 6.

-But relatively few Republicans have actually vouched or defended Trump’s conduct.
-Some put out statements that didn’t address the substance of the case at all, focusing instead solely on constitutionality or other process issues.
+But relatively few Republicans have actually vouched for or defended Trump’s conduct.
+Some put out statements that didn’t address the substance of the case at all, focusing instead solely on process issues or constitutionality.
+(This despite many legal experts saying that, because the Senate had voted affirmatively that it had jurisdiction, they had a duty to decide the case on the merits).
 Others faulted Trump less harshly than the above.

-Sen. James Lankford (R-Okla.) said in a brief statement, “I cannot support removing someone from office who is not in office.
+Sen. James Lankford (R-Okla.) said in a brief statement: “I cannot support removing someone from office who is not in office.
 An impeachment trial after someone has left office is unconstitutional.”
 The statement then contained background on the legal underpinnings of his decision.
 It made no mention of Trump’s conduct.

 Sen. Tom Cotton (R-Ark.) suggested additional evidence was needed and criticized Democrats for not pursuing it.
-He added, “It was ill-advised to have a large rally on the day that Congress was meeting to certify electors after so much contentious litigation and controversy about the election results.”
+He added: “It was ill-advised to have a large rally on the day that Congress was meeting to certify electors after so much contentious litigation and controversy about the election results.”

 Sen. Charles E. Grassley (R-Iowa) echoed Cotton in saying the evidence as presented was insufficient, but he faulted Trump: “And even if we assume he has been, the House Managers still did not prove that he committed incitement to insurrection, the specific crime of which he stands accused.
 This does not excuse President Trump’s conduct on and around January 6 of this year.”

-Sen. John Hoeven (R-N.D.) said, “President Trump should not have encouraged the protest on January 6, but those rioters who broke the law are responsible for their actions and we must condemn all those who engage in violence.”
+Sen. John Hoeven (R-N.D.) said: “President Trump should not have encouraged the protest on January 6, but those rioters who broke the law are responsible for their actions and we must condemn all those who engage in violence.”

 Sen. Kevin Cramer (R-N.D.) went further than most in saying explicitly that Trump’s offenses weren’t worthy of conviction, but he, too, faulted Trump for “reckless” rhetoric.